GB's Firth retains world backstroke title

 Elsewhere, Stephen Clegg narrowly missed out on a second gold when he was beaten into second place by 0.13secs by Brazil's Douglas Matera in the S12 100m butterfly.

-Ellie Challis followed up her SB2 50m breaststroke gold with bronze in the S3 50m backstroke.
+Ellie Challis followed up her SB2 50m breaststroke gold with bronze in the SM3 150m IM.

 And there were first World Championship medals for debutant Faye Rogers who was third in the SM10 200m individual medley, and for her fellow Scot Sam Downie who took bronze in the S8 100m backstroke.